Exotically knotted disks and complex curves: The symplectic setting

-In this section, we adapt the topological construction above to produce smoothly exotic pairs of symplectic surfaces in symplectic 4-manifolds.
-In particular, we build pairs of ribbon disks associated to a family of links that generalize the link $L14n40949$, realize these as symplectic disks in $(B^4,\omega_\st)$, and then cap them off to yield closed surfaces in other symplectic 4-manifolds.
-The key constructive tools are explained in \S\ref{subsec:build}, followed by the proofs of Theorems~\ref{thm:symp} and \ref{thm:stein} in \S\ref{subsec:proof}.
-For background on contact, symplectic, and Stein manifolds, we refer the reader to \cite{os:surgery,gompf:stein,ec:book}.
+In this section, we adapt the topological construction from \S\ref{sec:simple} to the symplectic setting, using the family of links shown in Figure~\ref{fig:main-link}(a).
+For the necessary background on contact, symplectic, and Stein manifolds, we refer the reader to \cite{os:surgery,gompf:stein,ec:book}.